 Why is User Interface Design Important?

 Once you understand the user interface definition, it becomes clear why user interface design is so important.
 User interface design is one of the main ways to increase your website’s traffic and therefore move toward higher conversion rates.
-UI design captivates your audience and persuades them to stay on your site and take a deeper look.
+It captivates your audience and persuades them to stay on your site and take a deeper look.
 Since people are usually personally impacted and drawn to a good website, it means they’ll be more likely to turn into a customer and go on to recommend your business to their friends or family members.
 This is how you do business online.
 Without a user-friendly interface, you’re not going to have a successful online presence.
 As more businesses have been forced to move to an online presence due to COVID-19 restrictions, your user interface design now has the potential to make or break your company as a whole.
 It’s much harder to rely on brick-and-mortar shops and with an increase in online company comes an increase in competition.

 How to Create a User-Friendly Interface Design